lamoda/gonkey/README.md

 ###### bodyMatchesJSON

-Checks that the request body is JSON and it corresponds to the JSON defined in the `body` parameter.
+Checks that the request body is JSON, and it corresponds to the JSON defined in the `body` parameter.

 Parameters:
 - `body` (mandatory) - expected JSON.
 All keys on all levels defined in this parameter must be present in the request body.